anuejn/XC9500/bitstream/README.md

 # Conclusion / Progress

 The above fuse definitions leave 72 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.
-Probably one bit in the macrocells is missing.
+Probably one bit in the macrocells or IO blocks is missing.

 Moreover, using two bits for a two input mux seems to be a doubious but since the numbers lign up quite well, we are probably having the fuses in the right blocks.